- salesforce testing

 Steps to View Metadata Activity Logs

-1. Navigate to SF connections and click on Activity log.
+- Navigate to SF connections and click on Activity log.
 This will open the Activity log dialog.
-Activity Log

-2. The Activity log dialog displays information regarding past metadata sync triggers.
-Logs
+- The Activity log dialog displays information regarding past metadata sync triggers.

-Refer to this Salesforce troubleshooting guide for the most common issues while creating the metadata connection.
+Refer to the documentation on Salesforce troubleshooting guide for the most common issues while creating the metadata connection.